 My first book, The Culture of Property (Chicago, 2004), considered the legal and philosophical evolution of cultural property in Britain and its former empire.
 My next book, The Afterlife of Empire (Berkeley, 2012), explored how decolonization transformed British society and the welfare state in the 1950s and 1960s.
 I argued that the collapse of empire was not just a military or diplomatic process, but also a deeply personal one, restructuring daily routines, individual relationships, and social interactions.
 This book was awarded three prizes: the Morris D. Forkosch Prize from the American Historical Association, the Stansky Book Prize from the North American Conference on British Studies, and the Biennial Book Prize from the Pacific Coast Conference on British Studies.

 I have published articles on archives and decolonization, tattooing in British Burma, pigment and paint in British India, interracial murder in South Asia, and radio in decolonizing Africa.
-These themes and locales have all found their way into my courses.
 As a scholar and a teacher, I have approached the study of Europe through transnational circuits of culture and politics that extend from London to Lagos.
 My courses speak to my interests in the rise and collapse of empires, and the sources that historians use to interpret these phenomena.
 I have also taught our department’s introductory core course for all incoming graduate students, “Perspectives on History.”
 I recently served as Director of Graduate Studies in the Department of History, and am on the Editorial Board of the Journal of British Studies.

 - "Where Did the Empire Go?
 Archives and Decolonization in Britain," American Historical Review 120.3 (June 2015): 884-899.